EatherBone/TroveTools/README.md

 ---

+## 📃 Plans

+This project was intentionally built without heavy frameworks to ensure maximum performance and simplicity.

+*  🔸 Add mystic gems to Power Rank calculator

+---
 ## 🤝 Contributing

 Contributions are welcome!
 If you find a bug, have an idea for a new calculator/tool, or want to improve an existing feature: